 Pierce County hires new veterans officer

-A UW-River Falls student and veteran of Iraq is Pierce County's new veterans service officer.
+A UW-River Falls student and the UW-RF veterans service officer is Pierce County's new veterans service officer.

 Till graduated from Hill-Murray High School in 1995, studied manufacturing engineering at UW-Stout from 1996 to 1998 and completed a primary leadership development course at Ft.
 McCoy in 2001.

 From 2002 to 2006 Till worked as a government account manager for a software company.
-Before that he was a sales associate for All-American Recreation and worked as a security officer before that.
+Before that he was a sales associate for All-American Recreation and worked as a security officer.

 The duties of county veterans service officers include advising veterans regarding any benefits to which they may be entitled and helping them resolve complaints or problems.